Pelvic inflammatory disease (PID)

 There are many different antibiotics that can treat PID.
 Some are safe for pregnant women.
-What type you take depends on the cause of the infection.
-You may receive a different treatment depending on if you have
+Which type you take depends on the cause of the infection.
+You may receive a different treatment if you have

 - If you have more than one sexual partner, they must all be treated.

 - If your partner is not treated, he or she can infect you again, or can infect other people in the future.